Bernard of Cluny: Works

 Bernard is best known as the author of De contemptu mundi (On Contempt for the World), a 3,000 verse poem of stinging satire directed against the secular and religious failings he observed in the world around him.
 He spares no one; priests, nuns, bishops, monks, and even Rome itself are mercilessly scourged for their shortcomings.
 For this reason it was first printed by Matthias Flacius in Varia poemata de corrupto ecclesiae statu (Basle, 1557) as one of his testes veritatis, or witnesses of the deep-seated corruption of medieval society and of the Church, and was often reprinted by Protestants in the course of the seventeenth and eighteenth centuries.

 Bernard of Cluny also wrote the twelfth century hymn "Omni die dic Mariae" (Daily, daily sing to Mary).
 Several of Bernard's sermons and a theological treatise, Dialogue (Colloquium) on the Trinity are extant, as is a c.
 1140 poem which he dedicated to the monastery's abbot Peter the Venerable (1122–1156).

-Veneration
+Beatification process

 On 19 March 1895, a cause for Bernard's beatification was formally opened, and he was given the title Servant of God.